jideexploit3211/ML-Performance-Metrics/README.md

 Different metrics are used to evaluate the performance or quality of the model:

-**1. Performance Metrics for Classification**
+**1. Performance Metrics for Classification** Accuracy,
-Accuracy
-Confusion Matrix
+Confusion Matrix,
-Precision
-Recall
-F-Score
+Precision,
+Recall,
+F-Score,
-AUC(Area Under the Curve)-ROC
+AUC(Area Under the Curve)-ROC,

 **2. Performance Metrics for Regression**
-Mean Absolute Error
+Mean Absolute Error,
-Mean Squared Error
+Mean Squared Error,
-R2 Score
+R2 Score,
-Adjusted R2
+Adjusted R2,